- The problem with noise

 ISO 15739 SNR

-ISO standard 15739 describes a procedure to measure and report the SNR of a camera.2 The procedure uses a test target based on ISO 14524, so the camera under test can reproduce a test target under controlled conditions.3 Example targets are seen below:
+ISO standard 15739 describes a procedure to measure and report the SNR of a camera.2 The method uses a test target based on ISO 14524, so the camera under test can reproduce a test target under controlled conditions.3 See example targets below:

 The SNR is calculated for every patch of the test target and provides a function of SNR vs. Luminance.
 To report a single number, follow the numbered approach.